bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2018-08-28-newsletter.md

-This week's newsletter includes information about the first published release candidate for Bitcoin Core, news about BIP151 P2P protocol encryption and a potential future soft fork, top questions and answers from Bitcoin StackExchange, and some notable merges in popular Bitcoin infrastructure projects.
+This week's newsletter includes information about the first published release candidate for Bitcoin Core, news about BIP151 P2P protocol encryption and a potential future soft fork, top questions and answers from Bitcoin Stack Exchange, and some notable merges in popular Bitcoin infrastructure projects.

 ## Action items